- JOIN NFCAR

 Other considerations when joining NFCAR:

-New members must attend, New Member Orientation Course which includes Mandatory Code of Ethics Training.
+New members must complete a New Member Orientation Course which includes Mandatory Code of Ethics Training.
 All REALTOR® members must complete a NAR Code of Ethics course every three years.

 As part of our pledge to ensure our member REALTORS® are the best, NFCAR operates the Northern Fairfield County Real Estate School.